Steel Magnolias (play): Background

 The play is based on the family experience of the death of author Robert Harling's sister, Susan Harling-Robinson, in 1985 from diabetic complications after the birth of his namesake nephew and the failure of a family-member-donated kidney.
 Following the death, a writer friend advised him to write it down to come to terms with the experience.
 He did but originally as a short story to give his nephew an understanding of the child's deceased mother.
-It evolved in ten days to a play performed Off-Broadway before being adapted for the Steel Magnolias movie (1989).
+It evolved in ten days to a play performed Off-Broadway before being adapted into Steel Magnolias (1989).

 Harling, maybe based on his short, dry experience in the field of law ("not many laughs in Brown v.
 Board of Education"), felt it important to include the way the characters used humor and lighthearted conversations to cope with the seriousness of the underlying situations.
 Harling wanted the audience to have a true representation of what his family endured.